Types of eczema

 • Crusted or oozing sores

-• A family history of atopic dermatitis, hay fever, or asthma
+People who have a family history of atopic dermatitis, hay fever, or asthma are more likely to develop it.

-• Soaps, fragrances, and synthetic ingredients in skincare products or detergents
+• Synthetic ingredients in skin care products or detergents

 • Chemicals, solvents, paints